 Timing of the Amendments

 Reports of these developments come at a timely moment prior to the implementation of the Eastern Caribbean Citizenship by Investment Regulatory Authority (ECCIRA) in September 2025.
-ECCIRA is set to regulate and harmonize CBI activities across the region, with increased transparency, compliance, and predictability.
+ECCIRA will actively regulate and harmonize CBI activities across the region, ensuring greater transparency, compliance, and predictability.

 By doing so prior to ECCIRA assuming full responsibility, Saint Kitts & Nevis can ensure that the program has already incorporated best regional practices, specifically for Saint Kitts CBI Dependents, to mitigate against future regulatory concerns (see 2024 updates to St. Kitts & Nevis CBI)